aleppard/argus/README.md

 | unicode greek | List all Greek unicode characters |
 | U+2714 | Information about U+2714 HEAVY CHECK MARK (✔) |

+### Dictionary

+Argus supports looking up words in a dictionary which can be separately downloaded.

 ### Word Pattern Matching

 Argus supports matching words based on a pattern.